-The Ithaca campus – on a hilltop overlooking Cayuga Lake, the longest of the Finger Lakes – is home to the department’s classrooms and many laboratories, greenhouses, and field plots.
-View map
+The Ithaca campus – on a hilltop overlooking Cayuga Lake, the longest of the Finger Lakes – is home to the section’s classrooms and many laboratories, greenhouses, and field plots.
+View Ithaca campus map

 - Plant Pathology Herbarium: This collection of preserved fungi and other organisms that cause plant disease is one of the top five largest mycological herbariums in North America.
 It holds about 400,000 fungus and plant disease specimens, including over 7,000 type specimens, each the first of its kind to be described and named.